raspberrypilearning/rpi-wire-loop-game-scratch/en/step_5.md

 ## Add a score

-Now that you have a working game, you can add some code to keep a score of how the player is doing.
+Add some code to keep a score of how the player is doing.

 --- task ---